Sexual Assault In Herbal First Aid

 I have been doing first aid now for over 5 years and have gone twice to the rainbow gathering to work for “CALM” that provides first aid, and health care for lots of under-served people who attend the gathering.
 In a week time you can serve up to hundreds of people.
 The charm of a dirt floor clinic and working alongside seasoned herbalists, nurses, doctors and other practitioners has taught me a lot.
 You see everything from staph infections, mental illness, drug addiction, to broken bones, and also rape.
 Unfortunately, there is never a year where we don’t encounter someone who has been raped at the rainbow gathering and that is what has brought me to write this article.
 We have lots of herbal protocols or medical protocols for all of the above but it seems there is lack of information about what to do in a sexual assault situation.
 So here I have compiled a simple how to list in these situations, (though these situations are far from simple) by personal correspondence with rape crisis workers, personal experience, and extensive research with medical databases like up to date that is the most current information on all medical protocols.

-A lot of times there is hesitancy from the victim to go to the hospital due to many factors including; the predator might have been a friend, they feel like they were at fault for what happened, shock, humiliation, fear, anxiety of unknown procedures at the hospital that are invasive (which can make victims feel re-traumatized), they could’ve been intoxicated, or meeting someone for illicit drugs, it could have happened with a spouse and more.
+A lot of times there is hesitancy from the victim to go to the hospital due to many factors including; the predator might have been a friend, they feel like they were at fault for what happened, lack of trust of the medical establishment, past trauma from medical professionals, shock, humiliation, fear, anxiety of unknown procedures at the hospital that are invasive (which can make victims feel re-traumatized), they could’ve been intoxicated, or meeting someone for illicit drugs, it could have happened with a spouse and more.
 And honestly some hospitals are not up to date on how to handle these situations and can sometimes make matters pretty uncomfortable for the victim.
 1 out of 6 American women will experience sexual assault in their lifetime (RAINN), and 1 in 2 transgender individuals will experience sexual assault (http://endsexualviolencect.org/lgbtq/), and for men its 1 in 33 (RAINN).
 For every 100 sexual assaults, there are only 32 that lead to police reports.
 Of those reports, there are only two felony convictions with as few as two rapists spending just a single day in prison (JEM).

 Trying to preserve as much evidence as possible is important.
 Although wanting to wash yourself, dispose of your clothes, brush your teeth, and gargling, are a completely natural response to being assaulted, it’s helpful if the victim doesn’t.
 Even removing of tampons or inserting them, douching, and wiping the genitals should be discouraged.
 However, the victim has complete rights to do so if they wish.
 If the person has already washed up that’s fine, just make sure they don’t do anymore.
 If clothing has been removed, try to access them and place each article of clothing or evidence in separate plastic bags so there isn’t any cross contamination and bring them with you to the hospital.
 Plastic bags are more helpful if you are using “wet” evidence since they won’t degrade like paper bags will.
 Collect items in plastic bags and label properly.
 Collecting evidence of course has to have consent of the victim.
 If proceeding to the hospital have the victim get out of the clothes that they were assaulted in, and get them some new clothes to wear, or bring a new change of clothing with you to the hospital.